jarodreyes/devmarketing-astropaper/src/content/blog/marketing-api-backup.md

   - `optimizeUserExperience()`: Enhances the product experience to drive user acquisition and retention.
   - `driveAdoption()`: Uses product features and benefits to drive market adoption.
   - `measureGrowthImpact()`: Evaluates the effectiveness of product-led initiatives on overall growth.

+### 10. Product-Led Sales

+- **Endpoint:** `/sales/product-led`
+- **Methods:**
+  - `createAha()`: Create an aha moment for a technical influencer or decision maker.
+  - `enableInfluencer()`: Create an experience, or deliver content that allows the influencer to explain the value to their team and larger organization.
+  - `connectSales()`: Automate a connection to the Sales team and be prepared to technically onboard the decision maker.
+  - `connectABM()`: Use learnings to enable ABM team about what messages and features are working for Ideal Customers.

 ## Integration and Usage